P403n1x87/austin/README.md

 ~~~
 Usage: austin [OPTION...] command [ARG...]
-Austin -- A frame stack sampler for Python.
+Austin is a frame stack sampler for CPython that is used to extract profiling
+data out of a running Python process (and all its children, if required) that
+requires no instrumentation and has practically no impact on the tracee.

   -a, --alt-format           Alternative collapsed stack sample format.
   -C, --children             Attach to child processes.